gburtini/Potent-Tools-for-XPath/README.md

 console.log(xpath); // /html/head/body/table/tr[2]/td/strong[@class='title']
 ```

-It should be possible to use our (builds)[build] on the web as well, as they simply do not include `xpath` and `xmldom` as polyfills for browser functionality.
+It should be possible to use our [builds](dist) on the web as well, as they simply do not include `xpath` and `xmldom` as polyfills for browser functionality.

 License
 -------

-As the code in this repository is derived from the Firebug source code, its (BSD 3-clause license)[https://github.com/firebug/firebug/blob/master/extension/license.txt] applies.
+As the code in this repository is derived from the Firebug source code, its [BSD 3-clause license](https://github.com/firebug/firebug/blob/master/extension/license.txt) applies.

 Development
 -----------